djpmsft/ADF_Labs/Data integration using Azure Data Factory and Azure Data Share.md

     ![Portal](./assets/images/dataflow7.png)

     *Note: Data preview does not write data.*

-### Configure your trip fares SQL DB source
+### Configure your trip fares csv source

-1. The second source you're adding will point at the SQL DB table 'dbo.TripFares'.
+1. The second source you're adding will point at the csv file 'TripFares.csv' that was shared during the Azure Data Share portion of the lab.
 Under your 'TripDataCSV' source, there will be another **Add Source** box.
 Click it to add a new source transformation.

     ![Portal](./assets/images/dataflow8.png)
-1. Name this source 'TripFaresSQL'.
-Click **New** next to the source dataset field to create a new SQL DB dataset.
+1. Name this source 'TripFaresCSV'.
+Click **New** next to the source dataset field to create a new ADLS gen2 dataset.

     ![Portal](./assets/images/dataflow9.png)
-1. Select the **Azure SQL Database** tile and click continue. *Note: You may notice many of the connectors in data factory are not supported in mapping data flow.
+1. Select the **Azure Data Lake Storage gen2** tile and click continue.

+    *Note: You may notice many of the connectors in data factory are not supported in mapping data flow.
 To transform data from one of these sources, ingest it into a supported source using the copy activity*.

     ![Portal](./assets/images/dataflow10.png)
-1. Call your dataset 'TripFares'.
-Select 'SQLDB' as your linked service.
-Select table name 'dbo.TripFares' from the table name dropdown.
+1. Name your sink dataset 'TripFaresCSV'.
+Select 'ADLSGen2' as your linked service.
+Point this at the file shared in the Data Share lab.
+It should be called `TripFares.csv` in container `taxi-data`.
+Set **First row as header** to true as the input data has headers.
 Import the schema **From connection/store**.
 Click OK when finished.

     ![Portal](./assets/images/dataflow11.png)
-1. To verify your data, fetch a data preview in the **Data Preview** tab.
+1. To verify your source is configured correctly, fetch a data preview in the **Data Preview** tab.

     ![Portal](./assets/images/dataflow12.png)